 VM: Real estate as a sector has been sluggish lately.
-Since past few quarters sales have been stagnated but commercial space may see an uptake in coming quarters.
+Since the past few quarters sales have been stagnated but commercial space may see an uptake in the coming quarters.
 However the residential space is in a pretty dull phase with heavy unsold inventories.
-In fact, yesterday, I heard an advertisement on radio stating that you can buy an apartment at 2011 prices, so one interpretation of that can be made that at places there has been no appreciation in last four years in property prices.
-Whenever an economy starts to revive from the ground level, real estate sector would be among the first one to shows a lot of improvement.
-However, I’m a bottom up investor and thus don’t really bother about sectoral shifts and cyclical turns.
+In fact, yesterday, I heard an advertisement on the radio stating that you can buy an apartment at 2011 prices, so one interpretation of that can be made that at places there has been no appreciation in the last four years in property prices.
+Whenever an economy starts to revive from the ground level, the real estate sector would be among the first ones to shows a lot of improvement.
+However, I’m a bottom-up investor and thus don’t really bother about sectoral shifts and cyclical turns.

 5) SB: Can you tell us the story behind the name Dr Stock given to you by Sanjay Bakshi?

-VM: One fine day, I got a call from one of my seniors from IIFT mentioning that Professor Bakshi really admired my work on Ambika Cotton Mills Limited (on my website) which he came across while doing a research about that stock.
-Mr. Bakshi liked my analysis and requested my senior if he can put me in touch with him.
-After that we had several friendly chats and during one of those chats he gave me a pet name called “Dr Stock”.
+VM: One fine day, I got a call from one of my seniors from IIFT mentioning that Professor Bakshi really admired my work on Ambika Cotton Mills Limited (on my website) which he came across while doing research about that stock.
+Mr Bakshi liked my analysis and requested my senior if he can put me in touch with him.
+After that, we had several friendly chats and during one of those chats he gave me a pet name called “Dr Stock”.

 6) SB: What would be your short advice to someone just starting out in the realm of investing?

-VM: I would say learn to inculcate patience as it is one quality I see lacking in this fast paced culture.
+VM: I would say learn to inculcate patience as it is one quality I see lacking in this fast-paced culture.
 Patience to hold on to stocks in troubled times plays a huge role in long term wealth creation.
-If you have done correct homework in analyzing a particular stock then that conviction builds up by default, but if you buy just because some famous investors have bought you have invited yourself for a trouble.
-Also I would like to emphasize on the significance of habit of reading daily.
+If you have done correct homework in analyzing a particular stock then that conviction builds up by default, but if you buy just because some famous investors have bought you have invited yourself for trouble.
+Also, I would like to emphasize the significance of the habit of reading daily.
 My simple message to young investors is to remember a short quote: “Leaders are profound readers.”

 7) SB: Where do you see Indian Equity Markets going forward?

-VM: I have full faith in India growth story and believe that in coming years, India is going to prove its mettle as an economic superpower.
+VM: I have full faith in India growth story and believe that in the coming years, India is going to prove its mettle as an economic superpower.
 Investors in Indian stocks are going to benefit from it.
 Until now majorly foreign investors have benefited from Indian growth.
-I would suggest the readers to have faith in Indian markets and invest in companies which have grown well while keeping their debt levels low.
-Investors in current times have the benefit of looking at companies’ performance since the start of global economic crisis in 2008, which is one of the most stressful period in markets’ history.
-I would advise readers to invest in companies which have shown business strength during the recent crisis without falling into debt traps.
+I would suggest the readers have faith in Indian markets and invest in companies that have grown well while keeping their debt levels low.
+Investors in current times have the benefit of looking at companies’ performance since the start of the global economic crisis in 2008, which is one of the most stressful periods in markets’ history.
+I would advise readers to invest in companies that have shown business strength during the recent crisis without falling into debt traps.